Skip to content

 Why this matters past the studio

-We don't expect non-Christian clients to care about Coram Deo.
-We don't advertise the phrase on the homepage.
-But we do think the practice it produces — strict scope discipline, written mini-quotes, fixed final invoices — is good business in a way that's independent of the theology.
-Christian clients understand the convictional layer.
-Non-Christian clients still get the practical benefit.
-We'd rather operate this way than figure out which clients to operate this way for.
+We don't advertise the phrase on the homepage and we don't expect clients to care about the framing.
+The practice it produces — strict scope discipline, written mini-quotes, fixed final invoices — is good business on its own terms.
+The framing is for us; the practice is for the client.
+We'd rather operate this way universally than figure out which clients to operate this way for.